 - Wear UV-protective sunglasses

-Another way to maintain healthy eyes is to get regular eye exams.
-If your general health changes or if you experience any vision changes, it is important to speak with your eye doctor.
+Another way to maintain healthy eyes is to get regular eye exams annually, or if you suspect something may be wrong.
+Regular comprehensive eye exams can identify eye conditions early.
+Your eye doctor can then determine the best treatment before conditions get worse and long-term damage.
+Additionally, if your general health changes or you experience any vision changes, it is important to speak with your eye doctor.

 If you’re searching for an eye doctor to help maintain healthy vision, make an appointment with the doctors at Southwestern Eye Center today.